More misery for Mount as Chelsea midfielder loses sixth Wembley final in a row after FA Cup penalty defeat to Liverpool | Goal.com

 While Chelsea were left to rue another final win, Liverpool boss Jurgen Klopp celebrated his sixth title since taking over at Anfield.

-Klopp now has a Premier League, Champions League, Carabao Cup and FA Cup winner's medal, one of only two managers to complete that feat alongside Manchester United legend Sir Alex Ferguson.
+Klopp now has a Premier League, Champions League, League Cup and FA Cup winner's medal, one of only two managers to complete that feat alongside Manchester United legend Sir Alex Ferguson.